-Ad Injection injects any kind of advert (e.g. Google AdSense, Amazon Associates, ClickBank, TradeDoubler, etc) into the existing content of your WordPress posts and pages.
+Ad Injection is a free WordPress plugin that injects any kind of advert (e.g. Google AdSense, Amazon Associates, ClickBank, TradeDoubler, etc) into the existing content of your WordPress posts and pages.
 You can control the number of adverts based on the post length, and it can restrict who sees adverts by post age, visitor referrer and IP address.
 Adverts can be configured in the post (random, top, and bottom positions) or in any widget/sidebar area.
-There’s support for A:B split testing / ad rotation.
-And the dynamic restrictions (by IP and referrer) work with WP Super Cache, W3 Total Cache and WP Cache.
+There's support for A:B split testing / ad rotation.

 Download Ad Injection plugin for WordPress for free from this link.
 Or just search for Ad Injection from your WordPress install and WordPress will automatically install it for you.